Print

 5

-Let the jar sit for about 30 minutes.
-This allows the brine to settle.
-If necessary, add more brine to ensure everything remains submerged.
+Let the jar sit at room temperature for about 30 minutes.
+This gives the brine time to settle and allows any trapped air bubbles to rise.
+If needed, top off with a bit more brine to make sure everything stays fully submerged.

 6